passcod/nompose/SPEC.md

  - parenthesis, where `(` and `)` describe structure; and
  - colons (`:`), which enable a shorthand syntax for some common structures.

-Labels can be written in two main ways:
+Labels can be written in two ways:

- - as part of a single line, using several syntaxes depending on what characters they contain; or
+ - as literals inside of a line; or
- - multiline, through the indenting mechanism.
+ - as a multiline quote, through the indenting mechanism.

 Here is an example of a termpose document:

 ```
 mon
-   name leafward
+   name "courageous leafward"
    affinity creation
    description "
       Plants healing bombs.